DataBiosphere/data-portal/content/community-update/community-update/dcp-updates.md

 The [DCP 2.0 Preview](https://data.humancellatlas.org/explore/projects) now has standardized BAMs and count matrices (Loom file format) available for 26 HCA projects, including 15 new projects.
 These projects contain both human and mouse single-cell and single-nucleus data generated with 3’ 10x V2 and V3 sequencing technology.
 This data was processed using the latest version of the Optimus pipeline (see the [Optimus Overview](https://data.humancellatlas.org/pipelines/optimus-workflow)).

-In addition to individual sample count matrices, each newly processed project also has standardized, project-level DCP Generated Matrices that are stratified by organ, species, and library construction method.
+In addition to individual sample count matrices, each newly processed project also has standardized, project-level DCP-generated matrices that are stratified by organ, species, and library construction method.
 These matrices are minimally filtered to include only cells with more than 100 UMIs.
-You can download the project-level DCP Generated Matrices from the Data Browser (see image below) or from the individual Project page (see the [Exploring Projects](https://data.humancellatlas.org/guides) guide)
+You can download the project-level DCP-generated Matrices from the Data Browser (see image below) or from the individual Project page (see the [Exploring Projects](https://data.humancellatlas.org/guides) guide)

 ![](../../guides/_images/explore_dcp_2_matrices.png)

-### New raw data and Contributor Generated Matrices
+### New raw data and Contributor-Generated Matrices

-Raw sequence files and Contributor Generated Matrices (CGMs) for an additional 11 new projects are available for download from the [DCP 2.0 Preview](https://data.humancellatlas.org/explore/projects).
+Raw sequence files and contributor-generated matrices (CGMs) for an additional 11 new projects are available for download from the [DCP 2.0 Preview](https://data.humancellatlas.org/explore/projects).
 These projects include human adult, embryonic, and fetal data derived from 10 organs - brain, blood, bone marrow, colon, thymus, pancreas, placenta, mouth, liver, and spleen.
 Most projects employed 10x sequencing technology, but some additionally used cite-seq and drop-seq.

 With the addition of these new data, the DCP now has 55 total projects with over 7 million cells derived from 40 organs and 580 donors.
 We are grateful for the contributions and continued support of the 179 global labs who made this data available.

 ### Download new data using updated guides

-All files (raw data, CGMs, and DCP Generated BAMs and matrices) can be downloaded following the instructions in the [Accessing HCA Data and Metadata](/guides/quick-start-guide) guide.
+All files (raw data, CGMs, and DCP-generated BAMs and matrices) can be downloaded following the instructions in the [Accessing HCA Data and Metadata](/guides/quick-start-guide) guide.
 Additionally, you can access matrix files programmatically using the new [Programmatic Download](https://colab.research.google.com/drive/1h14mbunsepfogcnG9VEF4FIGpuyGLA-P#scrollTo=jxk27LZk4373) guide.